Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 ```

 Since we have many statistics to visualize, we first define the colors.
 We define color mapping
-functions to the statistics which we want to visualize as heatmaps and color vectors for those we
+functions for the statistics which we want to visualize as heatmaps and color vectors for those we
 want to visualize as barplots.